manute/rawsql/README.md

 *This lib does not execute any sql in the DB.*

 ## Usage
-The basic idea is separate the sql from the code to put into sql files.
-With this you gain sql powers and the ability to write sql only once that runs on your DB (your dba could modify these files too)
+The basic idea is to separate the sql part from the code and put it into its own sql files.
+With this approach, you gain sql powers and the ability to write sql only once that runs on your DB (your dba could modify these files too)

-The sql file need to be with this format :
+The sql file needs to be with this format :

 ```sql
 -- name: insert-person